Best Spawn Peeks on Clubhouse in Rainbow Six Siege (2026 Guide)

 What's the best spawn peek on Clubhouse?

-Main stair window on Second floor currently leads the community success-rate database at 59%.
+Gym window on Second floor currently leads the community effectiveness rankings at grade S across 10 votes.
 It's a calculated play with a difficulty of 3/5 — read the full breakdown below for the exact step-out and timing.

 How many spawn peeks does Clubhouse have?